Microsoft Lumia 950 XL: Other

 The Lumia 950 XL supports wireless inductive charging using the Qi standard.
 The AT&T version also supports the PMA standard.

 With either the addition of a Microsoft Display Dock or by connecting to a Miracast receiver, the Lumia 950 XL is compatible with Windows Continuum, a technology that allows users to connect their devices to an external monitor for a desktop-like experience.

 Software

 The Lumia 950 XL originally launched with Windows 10 Mobile Version 1511.
 Microsoft released Windows 10 Mobile Version 1607 (Anniversary Update) in August 2016, Version 1703 (Creators Update) in April 2017 and Version 1709 (Fall Creators Update) in October 2017.
 The phone received software updates until January 14, 2020.

-Third-party developers have managed to port Windows 10 ARM to the Lumia 950 XL, enabling the phone to run a full desktop version of Windows.
+Third-party developers have managed to port Windows 10 ARM and Windows 11 to the Lumia 950 XL, enabling the phone to run a full desktop version of Windows.
 Linux and Android have also been ported, but not all hardware features are working in these alternate operating systems.